Public Notice: Huntington Beach Has Moved

 As residents in beautiful Southern California, we need to be aware that we live in a coastal desert where precipitation patterns are highly unpredictable.
-Our local water resources are limited and we rely upon water imported, at great cost, from the Colorado River and Northern California, hundreds of miles away.
-It is important to use water wisely and be efficient with our precious water resources, but even more so during a drought.
+Our local water resources are limited and we rely upon imported water imported from the Colorado River and Northern California, hundreds of miles away.
+It is always important to use water wisely and be efficient with our precious water resources, but even more so during a drought.

 If we cut water waste and use water more efficiently, our existing supplies will go further.
 That’s why water conservation and the promotion of water use efficiency are significant components of City of Huntington Beach’s Water Supply and Management Program.

 For more information or questions, please call the Utilities Division at (714) 536-5921